marcinzh/turbolift/docs/src/main/mdoc/overview.md

 &nbsp;

-Usually, Scala compiler can infer the set of effects used in the computation.
+Usually, Scala compiler can infer the set of effects requested by the computation.
 We can see this in [code example](index.html#-lightweight-syntax) on the front page.
-The inferred type of `program` indicates, that it requests set of 3 effects: `MyReader`, `MyState` and `MyError`.
+The inferred type of `program` indicates, that it requests 3 effects: `MyReader`, `MyState` and `MyError`.

 &nbsp;